mrboomer/vuecharged-template/README.md

 ## Introduction

-This template is highly opinionated, to help with scaling large apps and follow industry best practices.
+This template is highly opinionated to help with scaling large apps and follow industry best practices.
 As people develop more, they find better ways to do certain things.
 This Vue template hopes to encapsulate some popular accepted ideas and patterns from the many who have found better ways of doing things.

 This project is primarily built around: